 “Was wondering how you work your consulting business?
 Is it per project?
 Per month? etc. I have had a few people ask for my help and I just am not sure where to start.”

-Good question.
+Great question.
 There are two methods for assessing your fair billing rate, and both are important, the floor and the ceiling.

 Your Floor Minimum Billing Rate

-Here’s how to judge your minimum billing rate.
+Here’s how to judge your minimum consulting billing rate.
 This is the rate you must charge in order for you to justify your time and the project you’re working on.
 First, you need to know what your mandatory annual income is, the money you must earn in order to be able to survive and reasonably thrive.
-As a consultant, there’s a good chance you will be a 1099 consultant as well, so you’ll need to budget between 30-50% extra for health insurance, self employment tax, etc.
+As a consultant, there’s a good chance you will be a 1099 consultant as well, so you’ll need to budget between 30-50% extra for health insurance, self-employment tax, etc.

 Don’t accept any project under that rate unless there’s some massive leverage that comes with the project, like the opportunity to move up the food chain somehow.
 If you’re billing a project with a “Set Rate”, decide how many hours it will take you to accomplish it, multiply times your hourly rate, and be sure to specify in your contract that the project is restricted to X hours, with additional hourly charges for every hour after that point.